ashley0143/poke/README.md

 ```

 Now, install the needed dependencies within the Poke folder:
-( go to the folder by running cd pokee)
+( go to the folder by running cd poke)
 ```
 npm install
 ```